quackextractor/M-zapisky/maturita/CJ/quiz/instructions.md

   * correctAnswer: Exactly 1 string matching the correct option.

 **6. OUTPUT RULES & ANTI-TRUNCATION**
+* MAXIMALIST EXTRACTION: You must generate as many questions as technically possible from the source text.
+The absolute floor is 12 questions, but you must aim for 25 to 40+ questions per batch if the text contains enough facts.
+DO NOT stop generating just because you reached the minimum.
+You must continue extracting until every factual detail in the source text has been processed.
+* NO SUMMARIZATION: Do not condense an entire section (e.g., "Shrnutí děje") into a single sorting or multiple-choice question.
+Break large sections down into granular, specific questions targeting individual events, character actions, and minor details.
-* Generate a minimum of 12 questions per request.
-You must generate at least one question for every main numbered heading (1 through 7) present in the source text to ensure comprehensive coverage.
+* You must generate at least one question for every main numbered heading (1 through 7) present in the source text to ensure comprehensive coverage.
 * Output ONLY raw, valid JSON.
 Ensure every string, array, and object is properly closed.
 Do not cut off mid-sentence.
 * DO NOT wrap the output in markdown code blocks (do not use \`\`\`json or \`\`\`).
 * The very first character of your response must be "[" and the very last character must be "]".